The “Runaway Train” Rush to Plant Trees Ignores a Critical Global Ecosystem

-Grasslands and savannahs represent some of the world’s richest and most diverse land areas and comprise more than half (54 percent) of the total land surface, yet the critical importance of these ecosystems has long been ignored.
+Grasslands and savannahs represent some of the world’s richest and most diverse land areas, and they comprise more than half (54 percent) of the total land surface.
+Yet the critical importance of these ecosystems has long been ignored.

 At the UN Climate Change Conference (COP26) Nourish Scotland Pavilion in Glasgow on November 9, experts gathered to discuss global grassland and savannah systems as undervalued assets and overlooked solutions in our climate agenda.